-(ii) Before proceeding to the Service Bureau, please approach the Central Registry in the Community Justice and Tribunals Division of the State Courts on Level 1 to obtain a Request Form for the application.
+(ii) Before proceeding to the Service Bureau, please approach the Central Registry of the State Courts Towers on Level 2 to obtain a Request Form for the application.

 (iii) The application for access to the requested court documents will be subjected to the approval of the Registrar.